ckurdziel/ckurdziel.github.com/about.md

 As an investor, I've led or sourced 5 investments.
 Not all of these are public information, but as they become public, I will list them here (along with brief writings about them). :)

-### How & Why I Work

-I love the messiness of early stage companies and products.

-**I'm comfortable juggling a lot at once.** As a result, I love leading cross-functional teams tackling complex problems and setting/executing a product vision that empowers the team toward a clear goal.

-**I love helping teams “level up”** to achieve their best level of productivity and positive energy.
-This means celebrating successes, learning from failures and generally reflecting on not just the work that the team is doing, but how and why they are doing that work.

-**I’m an introvert (INTJ)** and believe in the "headphone rule."
-Maker's time is sacred - if someone is in a state of flow or deep work, don't interrupt them and find asychronous ways to communicate.

-**“Be human”** is a core value of how I build products and work with teams - human centered design principles are great for building products, but they're also a great way to approach growing a team and thinking about engaging investors.

-The **psychology behind products excites me**.
-Humans are complex animals but boiling things down to their simplest elements in the product design process is really enjoyable for me.

-**While I enjoy bringing order to the chaos that commonly occurs in quickly growing companies** I believe [Loose Coordination \> Tight Synchronization][8].
-As a result, I look for ways to enable this loose coordination as a means of dealing with complexity.
-Sometimes this means "saying no" to distracting projects, sometimes it means juggling new ones, sometimes it means abstracting and distilling similar challenges into one simple, focused vision of the future.

 ### Themes That Excite Me

 I'm really interested in the confluence of many of these themes and their corresponding effects on technology, companies, work styles, human interactions, cultures, and civilizations: